Session 2 - Module A: Advanced LangChain Patterns¶

 }

-The synthesis phase combines all previous work into a comprehensive final report:
+The ML pipeline phase combines all previous work into comprehensive machine learning workflow optimization:

 ```python